 Find out what’s working and what needs to be improved by paying attention to how people respond to the buying experience.
 Then, start interacting with customers through focus groups, customer evaluations, or voice-of-customer (VOC) surveys.
 You can determine where to modify your plan by gathering this basic input and focusing on your audience’s opinions.

 Incorporate studies from groups that manage various aspects of your organisation, and finally.
 Talk with a representative from each channel’s team, such as an email marketing specialist or a cashier at a physical shop.
-Get the inside scoop by learning their viewpoint on their area of expertise.
+Get the inside scoop by learning their viewpoint on their area of expertise. - Analyse

 You can only benefit from the important lessons you just recorded if you take the time to analyse and comprehend them.
 Making useable findings from this study is the next stage.
 And keep in mind that the focus of this experience is the consumer, not your brand.
 Making every decision from the perspective of the client will assist your audience in having a genuine experience.